 Not native to Iowa; originating west of the Rocky Mountains from southern California to Alaska.
 Rainbow Trout populations depend on hatchery production with no known natural reproduction in our streams.
 All rainbows are raised in hatchery confinement to catchable-size; distribution is controlled in a predetermined schedule based mostly on angler use of a stream -- heavily used streams are stocked more often than lesser used streams.
 High water temperature is the most limiting factor affecting trout distribution in Iowa, and stocking is stopped in streams when water temperature exceeds 70 degrees.

 The diet of released rainbows is highly variable, with some fish feeding very little on natural foods, while others taking nearly anything that drifts by.
-A large part of the diet is made of mayflies, caddisflies, stoneflies and their larvae, small mollusks and fishes.
+A large part of the diet is made of mayflies, caddisflies, stoneflies and their larvae, small mollusks and fish.

 19 pounds, 8 ounces - French Creek, Allamakee County, July 1984 - Jack Renner, Waterloo, Iowa

 Use small jigs (1/16 - 1/32 ounce) fished in the deeper part of the pool for exciting rainbow fishing in Iowa.

 While the Rainbow Trout tolerates slightly higher water temperatures than other trout, it prefers temperatures below 70 degrees.
 It lives in streams with stable riffles of rocks and gravel, for nursery and spawning areas; deep pools, overhead cover, and swift current.
 Rainbow Trout have adapted to areas of cool, deep reservoirs, as well as cold tailwaters below dams.

 After spawning, the eggs are incubated for 30 days at a water temperature of 50 degrees.
 Growth, when on a full-food ration of 1 to 10 percent of the body weight per day, averages about three-fourths of an inch per month.
 The amount of food supplied to the fish is used in the culture process to control growth.
 Feeding schedules are designed to produce a one-half pound, 10- to 11-inch fish, within 17 to 24 months after spawning.
 Rainbow Trout adapt well to the hatchery environment and are disease resistant; thus, they are the most economical to raise.